find answers to even the most far-out questions

 As well, the most technical parts are optional, and you may choose to skip them while remaining with the group.

 I am afraid of heights... will that be a problem?

 Being a little afraid of heights is perfectly fine and normal, and not a problem for this tour.
 Your heart might race in moments, you might be pushed outside your comfort zone at times, but that's a good thing!
 Adventure begins where comfort zone ends.

 So, the most important thing by far is that you have an adventurous spirit and the positive attitude to try new things, take on a potential challenge, and push yourself just a little bit, and do it all with a smile :) If that sounds like you, then I can assure you the heights will be no problem and you will love this experience.

 However, if you would describe yourself as super "terrified" of heights, then this tour may not be for you.
 If you get scared just thinking about heights; if heights can paralyze you or send you quickly into panic or dizzy-ness; if standing even a few meters away from an edge might cause you significant stress or discomfort... then you might find this tour is not right for you.

 I'm a bit older...
 Is this tour for me?

-Our tours are designed to be accessible to a wide range of people, and we take plenty of people in their 50's and 60's.
+Our tours are designed to be accessible to a wide range of people, and I take plenty of people in their 50's and 60's.
 However, the older you are, the more challenging it could be for you, and the more confident you should feel that you are healthy and fit for your age.